emargollo/typeorm/docs/connection-options.md

 * `sslPass` - String or buffer containing the certificate password (needs to have a mongod server with ssl support, 2.4 or higher).

+* `tls` - Enable TLS connections.
+Default: `false`.

+* `tlsInsecure` - Relax TLS constraints, disabling validation.
+Default: `false`.

+* `tlsCAFile` - A path to file with either a single or bundle of certificate authorities to be considered trusted when making a TLS connection.

+* `tlsCertificateKeyFile` - A path to the client certificate file or the client private key file; in the case that they both are needed, the files should be concatenated.

+* `tlsCertificateKeyFilePassword` - The password to decrypt the client private key to be used for TLS connections.

+* `tlsAllowInvalidCertificates` - Specifies whether or not the driver should error when the server’s TLS certificate is invalid.

+* `tlsAllowInvalidHostnames` - Specifies whether or not the driver should error when there is a mismatch between the server’s hostname and the hostname specified by the TLS certificate.

 * `autoReconnect` - Reconnect on error.
 Default: `true`.